-Ranger - Closure
+Ranger - Closure Domains LEGEND

-Site Component

-Z Progressive rehabilitation
+Site Component Z Progressive rehabilitation

-This document and the information are subject to Terms and Conditions and Energy Resources of Australia Lit (TEAA) copyright in the drawings, information and data recorded (The information') is the property OERA.
-This document and the information are subject to the authorized negative and the information of the subject of the authorized negative any purpose other than that which it was subplied by ERA.
-ERA makes no perpresentation, undertakes no duty and accepts no responsibility to any third partly who may sorrely upon this document or the information.
-APPROVED EOR AND ON BEHALF OF ERA.
+This document and the information are subject to Terms and Conditions and This document and the information are subject to Terms and Conditions and Energy Resources of Australia Ldt ("EAX") copyright in the drawings.
+Information and data recorded ("the information") is the property of ERA.
+This and this document may not be used, copied or reproduced in whole or part for any purpose other than that which it was supplied by ERA.
+ERA makes no perseentation, undertakes no duty and accepts no responsibility to any third partly who may core rely upon this document or the information.
+APROVED EOR AND ON BEHALF OF ERA.